Last Updated: April 3, 2020

 Choices Regarding Ad Targeting And Data Use

-AdColony offers multiple choice mechanisms that enable Users to opt-out of AdColony’s use of information for interest-based advertising as well as certain uses of precise location.
-We do not currently respond to browser based Do Not Track signals.
+AdColony offers multiple-choice mechanisms that enable Users to opt-out of AdColony’s use of information for interest-based advertising as well as certain uses of precise location.
+We do not currently respond to browser-based Do Not Track signals because our Platform and Service operate primarily in the mobile application advertising space, and Do Not Track is browser based.
 Please note that you will continue to receive advertising after you opt-out, but it may not be tailored to your interests.
 Please also note that our opt-out mechanism is browser or device specific.
 Therefore, if you use multiple browsers / devices you will need to perform the opt-out operation for each browser or device.
 Certain devices and device configurations may prevent our opt-out from operating correctly.
-Persons located in the European Union have the right to object to our processing of their personal data as described below.
+Persons located in the European Economic Area have the right to object to our processing of their personal data and/or revoke their consent as described below.

 Regardless of how you choose to share your preferences for interest-based ads tracking, for devices where we are able to see that an opt-out selection has been made, we will stop tracking your activities for the purposes of serving interest-based advertising.